Skills and Drills

 Skill Level: All skill levels.

 This drill isolates the Step (2) delivery position and sliding foot delay, allowing your body mass to become a key part of the delivery.
 It is beneficial because it helps isolate the Step position with the hips back and shows how to move the rock down the line first before the sliding foot moves.
 It is not a full-delivery drill.
 Setup in the Step (2) position, “hips up and back”.
 This is the “loaded” position ready for your energy to move forward.
 From this position, WITHOUT moving your sliding foot, move the rock toward the skip's broom and roll your body forward.
-Pick a point in front of the hack that the rock must touch before the sliding foot moves.
-Start with a spot one foot from the hack.
-Remember, don’t move your sliding foot until the rock reaches that point.
-Once you feel comfortable, move the point out farther.
+Don’t move your sliding foot until the rock is clearly out first.
 You’ll notice your slide will become longer and more powerful (efficient) with each adjustment.
 It is not necessary to stretch farther than about halfway to the back line.
+This drill helps redefine your Power Ratio giving more power to the weight shift and gravity.

 Instructor Note: Establish a proper Step position first with the hips up and back and the weight on the slider foot.
 The slider foot movement between steps #2 and #3 should be in a straight line, in a single, quick movement.

-Purpose: To establish a default delivery from which you will make weight adjustments.
+Purpose: To establish a default delivery from which you will make small weight adjustments.

 Skill Level: All skill levels.

+Practicing draw weight is a challenge since conditions change often.
 Try to practice weight on a sheet that is in your normal game condition, let's say 14.5 seconds HTH.
 All draws should be calibrated to the HTH speed.
 This practice should be done by position to create your “default weight”.
-Leads should throw all eight rocks six feet short of the house as the sweepers can bring them closer if desired.
+Leads should throw all rocks to the 2-guard position as the sweepers can bring them closer if desired.
 Seconds, thirds and skips should practice a default weight in the top twelve or just short.

-If conditions are substandard, usually slower, split-time the draws.
+In many practice situations, conditions are substandard, usually slower.
+It is important to never practice draws to the house in poor conditions.
+Instead, split-time the draws to your normal game conditions.
 The split time from back line to nearer hog line should be directly correlated to the HTH speed.
 For example a 14.5 HTH sheet would split between 3.80 and 3.90 seconds, depending on club ice conditions.
 Ignore the result of the shot.
 Your draw may not make the house or even be in play.

 Take-out weight can be practiced by setting up a few rocks in the house and removing them.
 Again, split timing can help.
 The split on normal weight (9.5 HTH) take out should be between 2.90 and 3.10 seconds.
 Avoid throwing any complete shot without sweepers.